 Please be advised that e-mail is not considered a secure form of communication; therefore confidentiality cannot be guaranteed if you forward information of an urgent nature.
 SHS staff only monitor and respond to e-mail during regular office hours.

-Office hours are available on a limited basis during breaks, Winterim and Summer Sessions.
+Office hours are available on a reduced basis during breaks, Winterim and Summer Sessions.
 Please call 608.342.1891 for an appointment.